The author has travelled extensively and writes illustrated articles about his experiences, with advice on must-see sights.

 But many of those who come to this state will also have a love of nature, and a little time spent seeking out the nature of Florida will certainly enrich the experience and the memories of the state.
 Foremost among the natural sights perhaps, are the water birds which call this subtropical paradise 'home'.
 I hope that in this page, I have presented a case for any visitor to Florida to seek out the pelicans and cormorants, the herons and storks, the waders and all the other birds to be found along the coast and in the state's wetlands, because anyone who does will surely agree that these water birds are a natural attraction of Florida which should not be missed.

-Field Guides to the Birds of North America
+- Wading Birds of North America